-As bones become less dense, they weaken, and are more likely to break.
-Approximately 1 in 2 women and up to 1 in 4 men aged 50 and older will break a bone due to osteoporosis, low bone mass (also called osteopenia), or even normal bone density.
-Having any fracture after the age of 50 years doubles the risk of another fracture, at least for the next two years, with the risk remaining increased for up to 10 years.
+As bones become less dense, they weaken and are more likely to break.

+Approximately 1 in 2 women and up to 2 in 4 men age 50 and older will break a bone due to osteoporosis, low bone mass (also called osteopenia), or even normal bone density.